How To Finance Multiple Rental Properties for Maximum Cash Flow

 Below we will get into a few strategies of how to finance multiple rental properties in today’s market.

-Don’t worry though, we do have the ability to use a portion of the “projected rental income” to offset the new loan payment so you can acquire properties quickly using this option.
+Don’t worry, though.
+We can use a portion of the “projected rental income” to offset the new loan payment, so you can acquire properties quickly using this option.

-Non-QM loans allow an investor to purchase rental real estate with no income documentation and no debt-to-income ratio requirements.
-This program has no limits on the number of rental properties you can finance and is the perfect solution for someone who is retired, self-employed or can’t qualify for a Full Doc Fannie Mae loan.
+Non-QM loans allow an investor to purchase rental real estate without income documentation and debt-to-income ratio requirements.
+This program has no limits on the number of rental properties you can finance and is the perfect solution for someone who is retired, self-employed, or can’t qualify for a Full-Doc Fannie Mae loan.

 Generally, these loans carry a premium over and above the conventional bank loans mentioned above.

-Cross collateralized loans also know as portfolio loans allow you to bundle multiple mortgage/properties into a single loan.
-The rates are often adjustable and/or they have a balloon payment due prior to full maturity.
+Cross-collateralized loans, also known as portfolio loans, allow you to bundle multiple mortgages/properties into a single loan.
+The rates are often adjustable and/or they have a balloon payment due before full maturity.

 There is no limit on how many properties you can finance with this option however these loans are difficult to find in the current market and have dropped in prevalence with the advent of the Non-QM loans.